-Per Section 311(2) of 3ESSB 5034 (Chapter 4, Laws of 2013, 2nd Special Session) and as amended by ESSB 6002 (Chapter 221, Laws of 2014), the Partnership must provide the Governor with a single, prioritized list of state agency 2015-17 budget requests related to Puget Sound by October 1, 2014.
-The primary criterion used by the Partnership to prioritize state agency budget requests is how strongly they align with the Partnership's Action Agenda.
-More specifically, points are given to budget requests that are strongly tied to a strategic initiative, near-term action or sub-strategy (see below for more information).
+Per Section 311 of the 2015-17 enacted operating budget and as amended by 2SESHB 2376, the Partnership must provide the Governor with a single, prioritized list of state agency 2017-19 operating and capital budget requests related to Puget Sound by Oct.
+15, 2016.
+The primary criterion used by the Partnership to prioritize agency budget requests is how strongly the requests align with the Action Agenda.
+More specifically, greater consideration is given to budget requests that directly support implementation of priority near term actions (NTAs) and associated substrategies.